Free AARP Tax Aide Tax Filing at the Wells Public Library

 We will update this page with information as soon as we receive it.

 Please contact AARP for at 207-710-0979 with any questions.

-AARP Tax Aide tax preparation and electronic filing is offered each Tuesday starting at 1:00PM at the Wells Public Library.
-This FREE volunteer-run service is offered from February 4th- April 7th, 2020.
+AARP Tax Aide tax preparation and electronic filing is offered at the Wells Public Library.
 This assistance is offered to taxpayers with low and moderate incomes and gives special attention to people age 60 and older.
 If a joint return will be filed, both parties must be present.

 Volunteers prepare and e-file tax returns, as well as answer many tax questions.
 Some returns may be too complicated, or considered "Out of Scope” based on the program guidelines and volunteer experience.

 You may make an appointment to have your taxes done.
 Call 207-710-0979, and leave a message, you will receive a call back to schedule a time to come to the library to file your taxes.

 It is not necessary to make an appointment.
 If you do not make an appointment please wait quietly, you will be helped on a first-come, first-served basis.